Center for Computational Science

 The Observatory is located on the fifth floor of the McFadden-Schear science building at Otterbein University, 155 W. Main St., Westerville, Ohio (building 37 on the campus map).
 Use the stairwell with the planetarium signs (north side of the building, second from the eastern end).

-Apart from the Astromony Lecture Series, visitors and students may come to Weitkamp Observatory throughout the semester to observe the night sky.
+Apart from the Astronomy Lecture Series, visitors and students may come to Weitkamp Observatory throughout the semester to observe the night sky.
 Check back continuously for dates, times and weather related cancellations.
-Please contact the department at firstname.lastname@example.org, or call us at 614-823-1316.
+Please contact the department at 614-823-1316 for more details.